marceloboeira/awesome-expat/README.md

 * [Numbeo](http://www.numbeo.com) - Check the cost of living of different cities, compare them, and more (info about other living aspects, like crime, traffic, quality of life, etc)
 * [Teleport](https://teleport.org) - Explore and compare the best cities based on your personal preferences.
 * [ReloMap](https://relomap.app) - Free cost of living comparison for 208 cities with verified data, tax calculator, visa guides, and 3,000+ in-depth city guides.
+* [Visa Income Calculator](https://expatcove.com/visa-income-calculator/) - Free tool showing which countries' 2026 residence and digital-nomad visas you qualify for by income, plus an Affordability Index ranking each visa's income requirement against local cost of living.

 ## Jobs